vkostyukov/la4j/ESOF-docs/Report2.md

 ## Specific Requirements and Features  <a name="RequirementsFeatures"></a>

 ## Use Cases <a name="UseCases"></a>
+Due to this project structural complexity, we chose to define the 4 main use cases, these being:

+ > 1. Matrix Solver

+ > 2. Matrix Iterator

+ > 3. Matrix Inversor

+ > 4. Matrix Decompositor

 **Use Case number 1:**

  > > **Name:** Matrix Solver